-There’s a quote following Picket’s charge at Gettysburg. “ a lot of men went up the hill, some came down.
+There’s a quote following Picket’s charge at Gettysburg. “ a lot of men went up the hill this morning, some came down.
 The rest is just detail”

 Vietnam changed America.
 When we talk about honoring veteran’s who risk their lives to serve their country – regardless of the branch of service or their MOS – we are commemorating the contributions of Vietnam Veterans to the existence of those changes.